Beexchangeio/Crypto-Stacking-Facility/README.md

 Follow the prompts and enter the required parameters:

 Principal amount: The amount of cryptocurrency you want to stack.
-Interest rate: The interest rate offered for stacking, expressed as a percentage.
+Interest rate: The interest rate offered for staking, expressed as a percentage.
 Stacking duration: The duration, in years, for which you plan to stack the cryptocurrency.
 The script will calculate the total amount after the stacking period and display it on the command-line interface.